-That’s why I’d recommend applying to coating in the morning or before midday to give you the best conditions where condensation is less likely to form and the temperature will be warmer for the majority of the curing process.
+That’s why I’d recommend applying to coating in the morning or before midday (when the humidity has increased slightly) to give you the best conditions where condensation is less likely to form and the temperature will be warmer for the majority of the curing process.

 The “cure time” varies for different coatings.
 For outdoor application, you should look for the shortest cure time, especially if you live in a region with less predictable weather conditions.

-The Pyramid Car Care range of ceramic coatings all have a 4 hour curing time which makes them great for applying outdoors.
+The Pyramid Car Care range of ceramic coatings all have a 4 hour curing time before they can get wet which makes them great for applying outdoors.

 Tips for Applying a Ceramic Coating Outdoors